 The lumbar spine – commonly referred to as the lower back – is comprised of the five (or in some people, six) largest vertebrae in the back.
 The lumbar segment supports the majority of a person’s body weight and the soft discs in between each vertebra support flexibility in lower back.
-Because of the daily stress placed on the lumbar spine, the risk of swollen or herniated discs is exacerbated, and these can press upon the complex system of nerves in the spine, leading to painful lower back problems.
+Because of the daily stress placed on the lumbar spine, the risk of swollen or herniated discs is exacerbated.
+Herniated discs can press upon the complex system of nerves in the spine, leading to painful lower back problems.
 The most typical symptoms of lower back problems are:

 - Muscle weakness